 Jürg UtzingerProfessor Utzinger is Director of the Swiss TPH in Basel and specializes in epidemiology

-The workshops at the Basel Peace Forum 2017 will address the following themes:
+The workshops at the Basel Peace Forum 2017 addressed the following themes:

 - Dr. Philipp Aeby, CEO, RepRisk